OWASP/www-project-mobile-application-security-design-guide/Document/android-en/0x01-Foreword.md

 **Copyright and License**
 <a href="https://creativecommons.org/licenses/by-sa/4.0/"><img src="images/0x01/by-sa.png" alt="CC BY-SA 4.0" width="200"></a>

-Copyright © 2023 LAC Co., Ltd. This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Copyright © The OWASP Foundation.
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 For any reuse or distribution, you must make clear to others the license terms of this work.

 * The contents of this guide are current as of the time of writing.
 Please be aware of this if you use the sample code.
-* LAC Co., Ltd. and the authors are not responsible for any consequences resulting from the use of this guide.
+* The authors are not responsible for any consequences resulting from the use of this guide.
 Please use at your own risk.
 * Android is a trademark or registered trademark of Google LLC.
 Company names, product names, and service names mentioned in this document are generally registered trademarks or trademarks of their respective companies.
 The ®, TM, and © symbols are not used throughout this document.
 * Some of the content in this document is based on the materials provided by OWASP MASVS and OWASP MASTG, and has been replicated and revised.